hazelcast/hazelcast/site/docs/sql/basic-commands.md

 after which the cluster might be unusable.
 One technique to reduce the memory needs is to arrange for the input stream to be sorted by the grouping key: then you can store the aggregation state of just one key at a time.
-Once we add agregate functions to the default SQL engine, we will leverage this optimization.
+Once we add aggregate functions to the default SQL engine, we will leverage this optimization.

 ### Isolation level